milespetrov/cccs/docs/system/strategies.md

 ### Shared Dependencies

 <p class="danger">
   Compiling major dependencies (RAMP, Geosearch, DQV) as part of the portal app can break things.
 The optimization performed introduces changes into the code of the dependencies invalidating any tests run on it separately.
-Do not attempt unless you have high confidence the optimization wont' break anything.
+Optimizations should be avoided unless there is a high degree of confidence that the resultant build will remain stable.
 </p>

 There is a number of sub-dependencies that are shared or can be shared among the main components.
 Right now, these dependencies are included multiple times and increase the amount of JS code downloaded to the client.
 If the following duplications are resolved, it will lower the total size of the unminified code by ~1MB (a guess).